 They won’t attack you or try to steal your stuff!

 There are two main troops living in the park, but only one of the troops is comfortable around humans and easy to photograph up close.
-The others wouldn’t let me get within 50 yards.
+The others wouldn’t let me get within 50 meters.

 All of the baby macaques were extremely shy and I had a hard time getting a pic of one.